 Ribbons and Grace Crochet Bootcuffs Pattern (US Terms):

-Ch 42 (for larger sizes, increase in multiples of 6, such as 48, 54, or 60).
+Ch 42 (for larger sizes, increase in multiples of 6, such as 48, 54, or 60), join with sl st to first ch making a circle.
 The chain should fit around your calf with a little bit of give.
-Join with sl st to first ch making a circle.
-Be careful not to twist!
+Be careful not to twist it!